petrolcanada/backtest_framework/backtest_framework/EARLY_DETECTION_MFI_MIGRATION_ROADMAP_by_Opus.md

-# Early Detection MFI Strategy Migration Roadmap (Revised)
+# KDJ MFI Early Detection Strategy Migration Roadmap (Revised)

 ## Overview
 This roadmap outlines the steps to migrate the legacy `generate_buy_sell_signals_early_detection_3_stages_MFI` strategy into the new backtesting framework, fully leveraging its modular architecture.